Care is what holds our spaces open

 Caring also means being honest about what we can and can’t offer.
 Safety, accessibility and inclusion are the core of any convening.
 We strive to achieve them fully, knowing that the systems we operate within will always make that difficult and costly.
 That tension is not a reason to lower our bar: it is precisely why we hold it high.

 Convening is, above all, a journey, not a single event or group of events.
-It requires preparation, conversation, participants sharing experiences and ideas, and organizers to have open ears and follow-up.
+It requires preparation, conversation, participants sharing experiences and ideas, organizers to have open ears and follow-up.
 It requires effort that is tailored to the people in the room.
-The goal is for people to feel genuinely welcome and included in the process, rather than for resources to be extracted over a few hours or days.
+The goal is for people to feel genuinely welcome and included in the process, rather than resources to be extracted over the course of a few hours or days.